Animal Subjects Research

 Submission and Review Guidelines

-The primary investigator will receive written notification of the outcome of the review within two (2) working days of the Board’s decision. - However, in some cases the Board may determine that more extensive discussion of a proposal is required, that the PI must provide additional information regarding their proposal or that the proposal must be revised and resubmitted for review.
-For these reasons, investigators are strongly encouraged to submit their proposals at least three (3) weeks prior to the end of classes in the semester that they intend to start the project.
+The primary investigator (PI) will receive an action letter detailing the outcome of protocol review and the IACUC's decision.
+In some cases the IACUC may determine that more extensive discussion of a proposal is required, that the PI must provide additional information regarding their proposal or that the proposal must be revised and resubmitted for review.

 Normally, the Chair will determine if there have been substantive changes that warrant a review by the full membership of the committee.
+Protocols that have expired after three years must be reviewed by the committee.
 Otherwise, the Chair is authorized to renew a previously approved proposal.
-The Chair will notify the full membership of the Board whenever a renewal is authorized in this manner.
+The Chair will notify the full membership of the IACUC whenever a renewal is authorized in this manner.

 Animal Welfare Concerns